 Teacher Tip: Is there an election taking place in your community, province, or the country?
 Engage your students in the electoral process by holding a mock election at your school.
-Use this toolkit from Elections Canada to create your mock election: http:// elections and democracy.ca/election-simulation-toolkit
+Use this toolkit from Elections Canada to create your mock election: http:// electionsanddemocracy.ca/election-simulation-toolkit the federal level is the House of Commons and the Senate.
+Governor General: The Crown's representative in Canada, carrying out the tasks of the monarch on Canadian soil.
+The governor general fulfills an important role in upholding the traditions of Parliament and other Lieutenant-Governor: The Crown's representative in each province, democratic institutions.

-Turn the page for a list of Key Terms & Definitions associated with this activity. >> democratic institutions.
+Turn the page for a list of Key Terms & Definitions associated with this activity. >> appointed by the governor general on the prime minister's advice.